Neymar, Nike part ways after 15 years

 PSG paid 222 million euros to bring him from Barcelona in 2017.

-Forbes magazine, which ranks him the world's seventh highest-paid celebrity, estimates his earnings for this year, including sponsorship deals, at $95.5 million.
+Forbes magazine, which ranks him the world's seventh highest-paid celebrity, estimates his earnings for this year at $95.5 million, including endorsement deals.

+Neymar signed his first deal with Nike as a youth standout at Brazilian side Santos, which sold him to Barcelona in 2013.

+With his skinny good looks, tattoos, ever-changing hairstyles and huge following on social media, the player soon exploded onto the international scene, dazzling the football world with the skills he honed playing five-a-side "futsal" on the mean streets of suburban Sao Paulo.